Emma-Farrar/Emma-Farrar/_posts/2021-02-12-Mapping the Gay Guides Visualizing Queer Space and American Life.md

 ![A screenshot of the Vignette Tab](https://Emma-Farrar.github.io/Emma-Farrar/images/Vignettes.png)

 The Methodology tab is all about how the dataset was created.
-This explains how the map was created and why certain fields were picked.
+This explains the map and why certain fields were picked.
 I like the included graph which adds another visualization to further explain the research.

 ![A screenshot of the Graph](https://Emma-Farrar.github.io/Emma-Farrar/images/SGraph.jpg)